Irish Setter

 โšกPersonality

-Irish Setters are known for being affectionate, energetic, lively, independent, playful, and companionable, athletic, friendly.
+Irish Setters are known for being affectionate, energetic, lively, independent, playful, and companionable, friendly, gentle.
 As a high-energy breed, they are moderately trainable and thrive with regular mental and physical activity.
 They are excellent with children of all ages and friendly with other dogs, making them a popular choice for families and experienced dog owners alike.

 ๐ŸกDaily Life